HealthRex/EMR-data-importer/README.md

 ## Examples

-The following examples use the `bigquery-public-data` "Synthetic Patient Data in OMOP" dataset provided by the [GCP Marketplace](https://console.cloud.google.com/marketplace/browse?filter=category:health). `bigquery-public-data` must be added to the BigQuery-enabled GCP project that the config file refers to.
+The following examples use the `bigquery-public-data` "Synthetic Patient Data in OMOP" dataset provided by the [GCP Marketplace](https://console.cloud.google.com/marketplace/browse?filter=category:health). `bigquery-public-data` must be added to the BigQuery-enabled GCP project that will go in the config file as the `gcloud_project` parameter.

 Get the top N rows from any table: